-We plan to seek listing of our common stock on the NASDAQ exchange as soon as reasonably practicable.
+We plan to seek listing of our common stock on NASDAQ or another national securities exchange as soon as reasonably practicable.
 We may not currently meet the initial listing standards of any of those exchanges or any other stock exchange and cannot assure you when or if we will meet the listing standards, or that we will be able to maintain a listing of the common stock on any stock exchange.